IvanMPR/Lines-FULL/README.md

 <img src="screenshots/screen1.png" width="100%">
 <br>
 <br>
-Rules are simple!
-Make a line of 5 or more consecutive balls of the same color (in a row, column or diagonally), in order to clear them of the board and earn points.
+Rules: Make a line of 5 or more consecutive balls of the same color (in a row, column or diagonally), in order to clear them of the board and earn points.
 <br>
 Click on the ball to select it, click on the desired field to move it.